 Factor 1: Treatment Intensity

-For example, a teenager struggling with depressive symptoms and suicidal ideation might benefit from the intensive support and constant monitoring offered by a teen inpatient program.
+For example, a teenager struggling with depressive symptoms and suicidal ideation might benefit from the intensive support and constant monitoring offered by an inpatient program for teenage depression.
 On the other hand, a teenager with mild anxiety symptoms may find significant progress through a well-structured outpatient program, allowing them to maintain their existing routines while receiving targeted therapy.

 It’s important to remember that treatment intensity is not a one-size-fits-all approach.
 Each teenager’s specific needs and progress will ultimately determine the most appropriate level of intensity for their individual recovery journey.